martyn82/handbook/docs/_pages/tactics/reliability/detection/heartbeat.md

 top: tactics
 parent: tactics-reliability-detection
 grandparent: tactics-reliability
+excerpt: A component emits a heartbeat message periodically and another component listens for it.
 ---

 A component emits a heartbeat message periodically and another component listens for it.
 If the heartbeat fails, the originating component is assumed to have